kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/add-pokemon.md

-# Pokeshop API - Add Pokemon Use case
+# Pokeshop API - Add Pokemon

 This use case showcases a simple example where a user makes an API call with some data and this data is validated and persisted into a database.